 Complaining to the Independent National Whistleblowing Officer (INWO)

 Using our web form is an easy way to raise a concern with our service.
 You can find a link to the form at the bottom of this page.
+Please note that we can only consider concerns about NHS services in Scotland.

 There are a few things you should know before you begin.